-- If a dependent visa is requested at the time the host department submits its initial DS-2019 request to the Center, the host department must at the same time provide either payment for dependent insurance or proof of alternate coverage for the dependent for the full period to be covered by the requested DS-2019 form.
+- If a dependent visa is requested at the time the host department submits its initial DS-2019 request to Rutgers Global–International Student and Scholar Services, the host department must at the same time provide either payment for dependent insurance or proof of alternate coverage for the dependent for the full period to be covered by the requested DS-2019 form.

-- If the dependent DS-2019 is requested after the J-1 visitor has already arrived, payment for dependent insurance or proof of alternate coverage for the dependent must be presented to the insurance coordinator at the Center for Global Services at the time the J-1 principal requests the center to issue the dependent DS-2019 form.
+- If the dependent DS-2019 is requested after the J-1 visitor has already arrived, payment for dependent insurance or proof of alternate coverage for the dependent must be presented to the insurance coordinator at Rutgers Global–International Student and Scholar Services at the time the J-1 principal requests the center to issue the dependent DS-2019 form.